nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 High level requirements:

 * The ability to create reports
-* Reports can be send via email to pre-decided list of email addresses
+* Reports can be sent via email to pre-decided list of email addresses
 * When reports are generated a notification is sent and received in Slack
 * Multiple people in the team can create/edit reports (Not limited to point of failure)